Set Effective Language Goals, the Right Way (Without The Overwhelm!)

 3. Set SMART Language Goals

-Now that you know your starting point, motivation, and focus areas, it’s time to set realistic and measurable goals.
+Now that you know your starting point, interests, and motivation, it’s time to get specific.

 Instead of: